 Today’s Judaism Is Not Biblical Judaism.

 According to two highly respected Jewish authorities, Professor Lawrence H. Schiffman and Rabbi (and polymath) Israel Drazin, today’s Judaism isn’t biblical Judaism.
-You can read more about Rabbi Israel Drazin here.
-You can read more about Professor Lawrence H. Schiffman here.
-But here’s the really important part of Rabbi Drazin’s 2018 blog about Professor Shiffman’s book, From Text to Tradition:
+As it happens, back in 2018 Rabbi Drazin actually wrote a blog about Professor Shiffman’s book From Text to Tradition, in which Rabbi Drazin said:

 The Pharisees, which first appear in history around 150 BCE, had three major characteristics.
 First, they primarily represented the middle and lower classes.
 Second, they were not as Hellenized as the upper class and remained mostly Near Eastern in culture.
 Third, they accepted the nonbiblical customs that had been passed down through the generations, the traditions of the fathers, what the later rabbis called the oral law after adding to these laws.